-6.4 Classroom Observation
+7.4 Classroom Observation

-- i) The opportunity for the principal to assess the teacher's skills, knowledge and attitudes in accordance with the respective domains and competencies. - ii) Elementary Panel observation of two language blocks and two math blocks over a two-day period.
-For itinerant teachers in the Elementary panel and all Secondary teachers, observation of 2 different classes over a two-day period. - iii) The teacher and principal will decide how best to schedule these observations so that a sequence of lessons can be observed for each class. - iv) It is understood that all classroom observations will be completed before May 30 of each school year.
+- i) The opportunity for the principal to assess the teacher's skills, knowledge and attitudes in accordance with the respective domains and competencies. - Elementary Panel observation of at least two language blocks and two math blocks over a two-day period.
+For itinerant teachers in the Elementary panel and all Secondary teachers, observation of at least 2 different classes over a two-day period. - iii) The teacher and principal will decide how best to schedule these observations so that a sequence of lessons can be observed for each class. - iv) It is understood that all classroom observations will be completed before May 30 of each school year.

-6.5 Post-Observation Meeting
+7.5 Post-Observation Meeting

-- i) This meeting takes place after the classroom observation is complete and is intended to provide an opportunity for reflection and collaboration to promote growth and development. - ii) The post-observation meeting should be scheduled and carried out within 3 school days of the classroom observation.
+- i) This meeting takes place after the classroom observation is complete and is intended to provide an opportunity for reflection and collaboration to promote growth and development. - ii) The post-observation meeting should be scheduled and carried out within 3 school days of the last day of the classroom observation.

-6.6 Summative Report
+7.6 Summative Report

-- This document is intended to record all aspects of the performance appraisal process. - ii) The ministry-approved form will be used. - iii) The complete summative report must include: - a) A record of meeting and classroom observation dates; - b) The principal's appraisal of the teacher's performance, including comments on each of the eight competencies for new teachers;
+- i) This document is intended to record all aspects of the performance appraisal process. - ii) The ministry-approved form will be used. - iii) The complete summative report must include: - a) A record of meeting and classroom observation dates; - b) A record of the competencies that the principal and teacher have discussed as those that were the focus of the classroom observation; - c) The principal's comments regarding the competencies identified in discussions with the teacher as most relevant to the teacher's performance appraisal; - d) The principal may also comment on other competencies that they assessed as part of the appraisal; - e) The principal's overall rating of the teacher's performance; - f) Recommended professional growth goals and strategies for the teacher to take into consideration in developing the ALP if the teacher's performance is rated as Satisfactory.

-- c) The principal's indication of the induction elements in which the new teacher has participated; - d) The principal's overall rating of the teacher's performance; - e) Growth strategies if the teacher's performance is rated as Satisfactory. - iv) The summative report must be provided to the teacher within 20 school days of the last day of the classroom observation.
+- iv) The summative report must be provided to the teacher within 20 school days of the last day of the classroom observation. - v) The principal must send a signed copy to the board through the appropriate supervisory officer. - vi) At the request of either party, the principal and teacher must meet to discuss the performance appraisal after the teacher receives a copy of the summative report.

-7.0 PERFORMANCE RATING AND PROCESS FOR ADDITIONAL SUPPORT
+8.0 PERFORMANCE RATING AND PROCESS FOR ADDITIONAL SUPPORT